jtempest/float_eq-rs/README.md

 ## Future plans

+- Look into implementing the traits to diff/compare to different types than `Self`.

 - `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.